Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 #### Exploring the always-destroy strategy

-Each entry in the transaction list contains the API key identifier, the key lifetime (or at least the location), and the driver key identifier.
+Each entry in the transaction list contains the API key identifier, the key lifetime (or at least the location), and the driver key identifier (not constant-size).

 For key creation, we do not need to store the key's metadata until it has been created in the secure element.
 Therefore the normal sequence of operations is: